|Nutrition Facts (per serving)|

 Refrigerate for 30 to 45 minutes.
 Do not over-marinate or the citrus acids will "cook" the shrimp.

-Heat a large, heavy cast-iron skillet over medium-high heat.
-Add the 1 tablespoon olive oil to hot pan and swirl to coat.
+Heat a large skillet over medium-high heat.
+Add 1 tablespoon olive oil to the hot pan and swirl to coat.

 Remove shrimp from marinade and place in a single layer in the hot pan.
 Reserve the marinade.